platformsh/platformsh-docs/src/configuration/routes/https.md

     min_version: TLSv1.2
 ```

 The above configuration will result in requests using TLS 1.1, TLS 1.0, or older SSL versions to be rejected.
+Legal values are `TLSv1.0`, `TLSv1.1`, and `TLSv1.2`.

 ### `strict_transport_security`